 If you have an incurable STD and are worried about facing difficulty finding a sexual partner who is accepting of you and your health status, or would feel more comfortable being in a relationship with someone who is also STD positive, there are several dating sites and groups, both online and offline, that cater to people with STDs and relationships.
 Many organize mixers and event nights for members where you can meet other people who are STD positive.
 These communities can help you and other people with STDs feel more comfortable knowing you’re not alone in your sexual health status and how commonly people find themselves in the same position.

-Not only are these outlets sources of support, they offer opportunities for friendship and romance with others who understand your infection and the possible judgement you’ve faced from friends or other romantic prospects.
-This can especially be an important resource if you’ve recently been diagnosed with an incurable STD or STI.
+Not only are these outlets sources of support, but they also offer opportunities for friendship and romance with others who understand your disease and the possible judgment you’ve faced from friends or other romantic prospects.
+This can be an especially important resource if you’ve recently been diagnosed with an incurable STD or STI.
 No matter the severity of your infection or disease, these sites and groups can provide you with the opportunity to talk with others who have lived with the infection for longer and can share valuable perspective and advice for dealing with STDs and relationships, including dating someone who is or isn’t STD positive.

 When Your Partner Has an STD

 If you have yet to be sexually active with your partner and they reveal they have an STD, the most important thing is to not judge them or base your decision as to whether you want to proceed with your relationship solely on their sexual health status.
 As we mentioned, STDs and STIs are extremely common amongst sexually active adults, and having an STD or STI is in no way indicative of them as a person or sexual partner.